yzhong52/yzhong52.github.io/_posts/2022-02-26-rate-limit.md

 That’s it for today.
 Thanks for reading and hope that it helps.
 Do you have to implement rate-limiting in your web servers too?
 What approach did you use?
 As always, I would love to hear from you too!

-Want to play more with the different types of rate limiters?
-The source code of the animation above is published on [Github](https://github.com/yzhong52/RateLimitingAnimations).
+Want to play more with the different types of rate limiting algorithm?
+The source code of the simulation above is published on [Github](https://github.com/yzhong52/RateLimitingAnimations).
 Feel free to change the configurations and play with them more.